apache/calcite/site/_docs/howto.md

 * That directory must contain files `NOTICE`, `LICENSE`, `README`, `README.md`
   * Check that the version in `README` is correct
+  * Check that the copyright year in `NOTICE` is correct
 * In each .jar (for example `core/target/calcite-core-X.Y.Z.jar` and `mongodb/target/calcite-mongodb-X.Y.Z-sources.jar`), check that the `META-INF` directory contains `DEPENDENCIES`, `LICENSE`, `NOTICE` and `git.properties`
+* In `core/target/calcite-core-X.Y.Z.jar`,
-* In each .jar, check that `org-apache-calcite-jdbc.properties` is present and does not contain un-substituted `${...}` variables
+  check that `org-apache-calcite-jdbc.properties` is present and does not contain un-substituted `${...}` variables
 * Check PGP, per [this](https://httpd.apache.org/dev/verification.html)

 Now, remove the `-DdryRun` flag and run the release for real.

 {% highlight bash %}
-# Prepare sets the version numbers, creates a tag, and pushes it to git.
+# Prepare sets the version numbers, creates a tag, and pushes it to git
-mvn -DdryRun=false -DskipTests -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y.Z+1-SNAPSHOT -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE}" release:prepare 2>&1 | tee /tmp/prepare.log
+mvn -DdryRun=false -DskipTests -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y+1.Z-SNAPSHOT -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE}" release:prepare 2>&1 | tee /tmp/prepare.log

 # Perform checks out the tagged version, builds, and deploys to the staging repository
 mvn -DskipTests -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE}" release:perform 2>&1 | tee /tmp/perform.log